frappe/frappe_io_2014/frappe_io/templates/statics/documentation/4-0-0/basics/sites.md

 #### assets

 Assets contain files that are required to be served for the browser client.
-These generally include *.js, *.css, *png files.
+These generally include *.js, *.css, *.png files.
 This directory is auto generated using the `frappe --build` command.

 #### languages.txt